MikeHook/mikehook.github.io/source/_posts/2015-10-07-lean-awesome-part-I.markdown

 ##Eliminate waste ##

+{% blockquote Wikipedia https://en.wikipedia.org/wiki/Lean_software_development Lean software development %}
-*Lean philosophy regards everything not adding value to the customer as waste**
+Lean philosophy regards everything not adding value to the customer as waste.
+{% endblockquote %}

 I had great motivation to ensure that this principle was applied as I've been making all the changes during my spare time.
 Its amazing what you can achieve in a short amount of time with a bit of planning.
 For example just last week I was able to add 2 new payment options to the site in an hour.
 The key techniques I've used to help eliminate waste are: